KaspaHub/KaspaHub/README.md

 Localized versions that include the footer may also be featured on our site, helping others discover your work.

+# Contact Us

-Feel free to reach out if you have questions or want to share your localized version!
+Feel free to reach out if you have questions, want to submit your project, or share your localized Kaspa Hub.
+We're always interested in what you're building in the Kaspa ecosystem.

 https://x.com/KaspaHub